-PCI Bus ISA Bus USB Bus PCI stands for Peripheral ISA stands for Industry USB stands for Universal

-Component Interconnect Standard Architecture Serial Bus The motherboard will be having 3 or 4 PCI connectors, so that we can insert various chips.
-It helps to connect various I/O devices like keyboard, mouse, pen drives, printer, etc. Fastest and presently more powerful bus Oldest, simplest and slowest Bus Newest and widely used bus
+PCI Bus ISA Bus USB Bus PCI stands for Peripheral ISA stands for Industry USB stands for Universal Component Interconnect Standard Architecture Serial Bus The motherboard will This is simple and slowest It helps to connect various be having 3 or 4 PCI bus used in IBM PCs I/O devices like keyboard, connectors, so that we mouse, pen drives, printer, caninsert various chips. etc. Fastest and presently Oldest, simplest and slowest Newest and widely used bus morepowerful bus Bus